rieckpil/testing-spring-boot-applications-demystified/manuscript/content.md

 Good old web tests - extremely valuable, sometimes hard to maintain, and annoying once they get flaky.
 If you are familiar with Selenium, you might find your self-writing helper functions to e.g., wait on elements to be present in the DOM, or AJAX calls to finish.

 As Selenium is more or less a low-level API to manage the browser, this usually leads to boilerplate code for your projects.
 The [Selenide](https://selenide.org/) project eliminates the shortcoming of the low-level API nature of Selenium.
 With Selenide, you can write concise, stable, and short web tests for your Java projects.
-This article showcases Selenide 6 with Selenium 4 and Testcontainers using a Spring Boot Java 11 application with a Thymeleaf frontend.
+This section showcases Selenide 6 with Selenium 4 and Testcontainers using a Spring Boot Java 11 application with a Thymeleaf frontend.

 #### Java Project Setup for Selenide